 Graduation from a junior college does not of itself assure an applicant of admission to Auburn.
 Such applicants must also present an overall average of "C" or better on all work attempted.
-The maximum credit allowed for work done in a junior college will not exceed the number of hours required in the first two years of the student's curriculum at Auburn.
+The maximum credit allowed for work done in a junior college will not exceed 100 quarter hours.